Crypto Tax-Lot Selection: Specific Identification, Done Right (2026)

 Crypto Tax-Lot Selection: Specific Identification, Done Right

-- Specific identification = choosing which lot is sold instead of defaulting to FIFO.
+- Specific identification means nominating which acquisition lot is treated as sold, instead of taking the FIFO default.

-- Adequate records = contemporaneous lot identification or standing instructions set before sales.
+- Adequate records means a contemporaneous lot identification or a standing instruction set before the sale, not an after-the-fact optimisation.

-- A one-time safe harbor allocates pre-2025 unused basis to wallets.
+- A one-time safe harbor lets you allocate pre-2025 unused basis across your wallets.

 What it is, and the condition attached

-Specific identification lets you nominate the exact acquisition lot deemed sold, rather than taking the FIFO default — the mechanism behind any HIFO/LIFO-style outcome.
+Specific identification lets you nominate the exact acquisition lot deemed sold, rather than taking the FIFO default.
+It is the mechanism behind any HIFO or LIFO-style outcome.
 But it is conditional.
 Under IRS Rev. Proc.
 2024-28 the identification must be:

 - made at or before the time of the sale;